LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

 }
 ```

 The `delegateWeightSnapshot` array is ordered lexicographically by `address`.

 ##### Properties and Default values

 In this section, we describe the properties of the snapshot substore and specify their default values.

 * `activeDelegates`: the addresses of the top `NUMBER_ACTIVE_DELEGATES` delegates by delegate weight at the end of round `roundNumber`.
 * `delegateWeightSnapshot`: all delegate addresses and weights of delegates (not in the active delegates array) with more than `MIN_WEIGHT_STANDBY` delegate weight.
 This array is completed with delegates with less weight in the case there are not enough delegates with weight above `MIN_WEIGHT_STANDBY`.

 The snapshot substore is initially empty.

 #### Genesis Data Substore

 ##### Store Prefix, Store Key, and Store Value

 * The store prefix is set to `STORE_PREFIX_GENESIS_DATA`.
 * The store key is the empty bytes.
 * The store value is the serialization of an object following `genesisDataStoreSchema`.
-* Notation: For the rest of this proposal let
+* Notation: For the rest of this proposal let:
   * `genesisHeight` be the `height` property of the entry in the genesis data substore.
   * `initRounds` be the `initRounds` property of the entry in the genesis data substore.
   * `initDelegates` be the `initDelegates` property of the entry in the genesis data substore.

 ##### JSON Schema